On this page:

 Victoria’s gender equality target

-The Victorian Government has set a target of 70% of new commemorative place naming after women as part of Our equal state: Victoria’s gender equality strategy and action plan 2023–2027.
+The Victorian Government aims to have 70 per cent of new commemorative place names honour women each year, as part of Victoria’s gender equality strategy and action plan 2023–2027.

 GNV is also partnering with Gender Equity Victoria and Her Place Women’s Museum Australia on a range of initiatives that will support naming authorities in their work towards gender equality in place naming.